Lukulu: Geography

 Lukulu is at the north end of the Zambezi's Barotse Floodplain which at that point has not developed its full character, being narrower and less flat than it is further south.
 Every year between December and March, the river rises above the low banks of its main channel and spreads across the floodplain.

 There is a small pontoon ferry across the river, with a beach lying on the opposite bank of the main channel.
 Lukulu is also home to a hospital, two markets and several schools.
 The rough roads are the only problem which stops trade and tourists from reaching the town.

 Lukulu District

 Lukulu District, population 68,375, stretches across the north-eastern and north-central parts of Western Province, adjoining North-Western Province and straddling the Zambezi and the northern Barotse Floodplain.
-The portion of the district west of the Zambezi is grassland and has no roads or towns, only dry season tracks to a few villages.
-It is rich in wildlife, the Liuwa Plain National Park extends into it from the south.
-East of the river the district is Miombo woodland and Zambezian cryptosepalum dry forest with Zambezian flooded grasslands adjacent to rivers.
+The district is Miombo woodland and Zambezian cryptosepalum dry forest with Zambezian flooded grasslands adjacent to rivers.
 This part is served by a gravel road from Kaoma, and a gravel road to North-Western Province via the Kabompo Ferry.